Toby-exe/HTTPwebServer/README.md

 # HTTPwebServer
-A simple http web server written in C
+A http web server written in C

 ## Setup
 1. Compile the program